isomerpages/mccy-cpro/_resources/2-FAQ.md

   * From 3 October 2020:
     * ROs can conduct congregational and other worship services for up to 100 persons, while adhering to the required SMMs (including zoning for congregational worship).
     * ROs may also concurrently conduct other permitted religious activities for up to a total of 100 persons on the premises, and only if these activities can be conducted safely at separate locations within the place of worship.
+     * For example, ROs can hold religious class for 50 persons, and two separate religious rites for 25 persons each at the same time.
-    * Specific limits on certain activities (e.g. 30 persons for funerals and wakes, 50 persons for religious classes) continue to apply.
+    * Specific limits on certain activities (e.g. 30 persons for funerals and wakes, 50 persons for religious classes) will continue to apply.
     * There must be sufficient signs and directions to guide the different parties such that they do not interact or meet with parties from other zones while entering, exiting, or while in the premises.
   * While the attendance limits for worship services and other religious activities has been raised, MCCY continues to urge ROs to minimise the number of physical gatherings and the number of people on-site.